 Coaches in football will often call a Hail Mary in a desperate attempt to score points.
-Hail Mary’s are often called when a team is down by 8 or fewer points, and the team needs a touchdown.
+Hail Mary’s are often called when a team is down by eight or fewer points and needs a touchdown.

-If the team is down by 9 or more points, there is no sense in throwing Hail Mary passes.
+If the team is down by nine or more points, there is no sense in throwing Hail Mary passes.
 It’s often strategized based on the points the offense needs.

 It’s not common to throw a Hail Mary pass outside of a desperation scenario.
 Teams will only throw the last-second heave when there’s no other option.

 This play is often thrown from a spread formation.

 Where Did Hail Mary Come From In Football?

 For those unfamiliar, a Hail Mary is a religious prayer.
 The reason it’s called a Hail Mary because teams will often pray when they throw the ball at the end of the game as time expires.
 That’s why teams call it a Hail Mary, as they are throwing up a “prayer” in hopes of catching it.

 Hail Marys are rarely caught, so “throwing up a prayer” was created.

 Teams will have different versions of the Hail Mary, but often it’s signaled in by the coach doing the “father, son, holy spirit” mannerism.

 Every team will have a Hail Mary play in their playbook, as teams will always prepare for the worst-case scenario.